wwmm/easyeffects/README.md

 See the wiki: [Community presets](https://github.com/wwmm/easyeffects/wiki/Community-presets)

-This page also has instructions for converting PulseEffects presets to EasyEffects presets.
+This page also has instructions for converting PulseEffects presets to Easy Effects presets.

 ## Command-line options